 The transfer tax rules, which have been put into effect for the year 2012, are as follows:

-3. There are other spheres, which are subjected to the same amount of exemption limit and are known as lifetime gift tax and generation skipping transfer tax.
-The exemption amount stands at $5,120,000 and like in the first two cases and the taxable amount for the lifetime and generation skipping transfers remains the same at flat 35% tax rate.
+3. There are other spheres, which are subjected to the same amount of exemption limit and are known as lifetime gift tax and generation-skipping transfer tax.
+The exemption amount stands at $5,120,000 and like in the first two cases and the taxable amount for the lifetime and generation-skipping transfers remains the same at a flat 35% tax rate.

 New tax proposals indicated by President Obama in the 2013 budget

-If the tax proposals, planned for 2013 US budget are finally implemented and brought into effect then there will be notable changes in estate tax payments, generation skipping transfer and gift taxes.
+If the tax proposals, planned for the 2013 US budget are finally implemented and brought into effect then there will be notable changes in estate tax payments, generation-skipping transfer, and gift taxes.

-1. Talking about exemption limit the new exemption amounts that has been fixed for estate and generation skipping transfer tax are kept at $3.5 million and $1 million respectively.
+1. Talking about exemption limit the new exemption amounts that have been fixed for estate and generation-skipping transfer tax are kept at $3.5 million and $1 million respectively.